Sales Training Ideas to Retain Sales Reps

 Finally, make sure you’re providing each employee with a personal narrative for their time with your company.
 Meet with your reps one-on-one, especially if they’re struggling.
 Find out what their goals are and help provide encouragement for them.
 If they’re struggling, it’s a guarantee that they’ve got a bad internal narrative in their mind.
 They could be saying “I’m not making as much money as I thought I would,” or “I can’t keep up with those other guys.”
 Maybe they have aspirations to leadership or other opportunities that aren’t being offered them.
 If you don’t talk to them, you’ll probably never know.

-Once you do talk to them, however, it is a huge boost.
+Once you do talk to them, it’s a huge boost.
 They know that you know about their frustrations and hopes.
 You can help generate a personal narrative.
 You could say something like “I don’t want you to compare yourself to top performers.
 I want you to compare yourself to your old self.
 Let’s get you on this training circuit, and if you can raise your sales by ten percent this month, we’ll figure out a prize for you.”
 Or, show a potential leader he’s got a path: “You’re doing great and we want to help you keep growing.
 We’ve got a rep on your team who is really struggling.
 I want you to work with him and show us that you can lead others.
 If we can see a significant bump in his numbers, you’re on the fast track to manager in the next two or three months.”

 These kinds of conversations can completely change the trajectory of an employee’s experience with your company, and you’ll start to see the kind of performance that far surpasses your initial expectations about them.